VoxelPrompt: A Vision Agent for End-to-End Medical Image Analysis: Methods

-We assemble and annotate a collection of 6,925 3D brain MRI and CT scans from 15 public datasets, and we generate segmentations corresponding to 185 different bilateral anatomical targets and 14 pathology classes.
-The MRI collection includes images acquired with T1-weighted~(T1w), T2-weighted~(T2w), FLAIR, proton-density~(PD), gradient echo~(GRE), and diffusion-weighted~(DWI) sequences, with various scan resolutions.
-The subjects are divided into training, validation, and test sets, with \num{4852}, 213, and \num{1860} 3D images, respectively.
+\subpara{Training Images and Segmentations} We assemble and annotate a collection of 6,925 3D brain MRI and CT scans from 15 public datasets, comprising 185 bilateral anatomical structures and 14 pathology classes, focusing on a breadth of imaging types, regions of interest, and tasks.
+The MRI sequences span T1w, T2w, FLAIR, PD, GRE, and DWI with various scan resolutions.
+The subjects are split into 4,852 training, 213 validation, and 1,860 test volumes.
+Anatomical segmentations are derived from established pipelines~\citep{fischl2012freesurfer,greve2021deep,hoopes2022synthstrip}, atlas annotations~\citep{adil2021high,pauli2018high}, manual corrections, and manual labeling of additional structures in a small set of images, yielding high-quality whole-brain labels across multiple cohorts.

-\subpara{Anatomical Segmentations} We generate segmentations for whole-brain anatomical structures on images from the FSM~\citep{greve2021deep}, OASIS~\citep{marcus2007open, lamontagne2019oasis}, Mind Brain Body~\citep{babayan2019mind}, IBC~\citep{pinho2018individual}, CERMEP~\citep{merida2021cermep}, and Forrest Gump~\citep{hanke2014high} cohorts, using established automated methods~\citep{fischl2012freesurfer,greve2021deep,hoopes2022synthstrip}.
-We select high-quality acquisitions and thoroughly inspect and correct errors in the label maps.
-Additionally, we make use of multiple image atlases with precomputed segmentations~\citep{adil2021high,pauli2018high}, and we manually segment additional structures across a small group of 16 images.
-Appendix~\ref{appendix-structures} provides a complete list of anatomical labels.